Lioncat6/OSC-Chat-Tools/README.md

 Some shitty osc script I made for Vrchat.
 Now with UI!
 - Feature Requests are encouraged.
 You need something added?
 Let me know

+*That picture is outdated but I can't be f-ed to change it*
 ![Preview](https://github.com/Lioncat6/OSC-Chat-Tools/blob/8e8b062ca4bd965b968cfe6db76df92926af305b/preview.png)

 OCT Is a standalone Python script used for interacting with Vrchat's OSC